-The Harvard Business Review published an article about ‘Responsible Computing’ with a framework which integrates environmental challenges with social and governance as well.
+The Harvard Business Review published an article about ‘Responsible Computing’ with a framework that integrates environmental challenges with social and governance.

 The six pillars of responsible computing